karanpratapsingh/learn-go/README.md

 Next, we have floating point types which are used to store numbers with a decimal component.

 Go has two floating point types `float32` and `float64`.
-Both types follow IEEE-754 standard.
+Both type follows the IEEE-754 standard.

 _The default type for floating point values is float64_